CleverTap/clevertap-react-native/docs/install.md

 1. `npm install --save clevertap-react-native`

-     Link CleverTap for React Native 0.59 or below
+     Link CleverTap for React Native 0.59 or below & Not Using Cocoapods

 2. `react-native link clevertap-react-native` **or** [follow the manual linking instructions below](#manual-linking).

     Note:

     1. For React Native 0.60 or above linking is not required.
-Read more [here](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md
+Read more [here].(https://github.com/react-native-community/cli/blob/master/docs/autolinking.md)

     2. To disable auto-linking in Android , Add a react-native.config.js to the project root (where the package.json is) to exempt CleverTap package from auto linking: